 HC starts hearing in 10-truck arms haul case

-The bench of Justice Mustafa Zaman Islam and Justice Nasreen Akter began the hearing yesterday with Deputy Attorney General Sultana Akter Rubi reading out from the paper book, that contains all the details of the case including trial proceedings, statements, evidence, verdicts and other documents.
+The bench of Justice Mustafa Zaman Islam and Justice Nasreen Akter began the hearing on Tuesday with Deputy Attorney General Sultana Akter Rubi reading out from the paper book, that contains all the details of the case including trial proceedings, statements, evidence, verdicts and other documents.

-After today's proceedings, the HC set tomorrow for resuming further hearing on the case.
+After yesterday's proceedings, the HC set today for resuming further hearing on the case.

 If a lower court sentences any person to death in a case, its judgment is examined by the HC through hearing arguments for confirmation of the death sentence.
 The case documents and judgment reach as death reference to the HC from the lower court after the latter delivers the verdict.